 The music is just right, as it provides more ambiance than anything.
 If Firewood were a bigger game, it may feel as though the music is lacking; however, given the scope and tone, it is enough to keep you engaged and not draw attention away from the game itself.
 I may buy the soundtrack separately to add to my ever-growing playlist of writing music.

 In terms of replay value, after the 80-120 minutes it takes you to complete the game there is little incentive to go back unless you want to revisit certain scenes or elements.
 Achievements are unlocked as you progress and not through certain actions, so there exists little incentive there as well.
 The brevity suits Firewood, though, because if it were much longer the walking and intrigue, without the addition of much else, would begin to sour my opinion.

 The lack of replay value is balanced out by the small asking price of $4.99, though the short span may not be enough if you are looking for a longer experience or one with more overall depth.
 As with most games, it is a matter of knowing what you’re getting into and what knowing your interests.

 Since the game’s release in August, the developer has added what appears to be only one update, but it came out the same day as the release so they are intent on fixing things as quickly as possible.

 As a whole, the game is a great experience to keep you entertained for an hour or two.
 It is full of mystery and suspense and is perfect as we approach Halloween.

-Firewood is available on Steam for $4.99.
+Firewood is available on Steam.